 6. Explore a 19th-century palace at Achilleion Museum

-Built by the 1890 Empress of Austria in her favourite summer holiday spot, the Achilleion Palace is the village of Gastouri’s most iconic building.
+Built by the 1890 Empress of Austria in her favorite summer holiday spot, the Achilleion Palace is the village of Gastouri’s most iconic building.
 Dedicated to the empress’s love of Greek language and culture, the restored palace is a treasure trove of ceiling frescoes and grand oil paintings depicting scenes from Greek legends.
 There’s a stunning chapel to explore and perfectly kept gardens lined with sculptures, including an enormous statue of Achilles.
 Following the empress’s death, it was used as a military hospital, orphanage and even a casino where you can gamble and win like you do at home using websites that offer malaysia online casino free credit for new member 2021, but today it’s a museum and heritage site.
 You’ll find it just south-west of Corfu, in a lovely setting amid twisting olive groves and bougainvillea-draped houses.

 7. Take a wine tasting tour at Theotoky Estate

 Surrounded by pine forests and set against a mountain backdrop, the Theotoky Estate in the Ropa Valley is extremely easy on the eye.
 The picturesque scenery around this 300-acre estate is only one of its draws; the main reason to visit is the fine wine and organic extra virgin olive oil that’s produced within the grounds.
 Owned by one of Greece’s oldest families – one that includes a couple of Greek prime ministers – the estate has been making wine for generations.

 Today, its reds, whites and rosés are exported all over the world and its olive oil is considered among the best on the island.
 You can stroll around the 4,000-tree olive grove or take a wine tasting tour of the traditional-looking wine cellar, before heading to the shop to stock up on the estate’s finest products.